-To make logic design easier, the NoC handles all clock domain crossing and transaction arbitration internally.
+To make logic design easier, the NoC handles all clock domain crossing internally.
 This capability significantly simplifies user design while providing a way to easily transfer data operating at lower frequencies compared to the NoC.
-The transaction arbitration capability keeps data moving through the NoC without causing major congestion.
+Specifically, on the peripheral portion of the NoC, this handles the clock crossing needed between the NoC and PCIe, GDDR6, DDR4, and FCU.